lightbend/genjavadoc/RELEASING.md

 1. Checkout the version that is to be back-released, which would be
   * master, if no features or bug fixes were merged to master since the latest release
   * tag, if the master has unreleased features or bug fixes.
 In this case you will need to cherry pick the commit that adds support for the new Scala version.
-2. Create a file `version.sbt` containing `version in ThisBuild := "0.11"` which sets the version to be back-released.
+1. Create a file `version.sbt` containing `version in ThisBuild := "0.11"` which sets the version to be back-released.
 This will override the automatic version derivation from the git history.
 Alternatively you can `set version in ThisBuild := ...` in the command line.
-3. Change the Scala version to the release you want to perform, this is done by `++2.12.11` in the sbt command line.
-4. Publish the release by running `sbt publishSigned`.
+1. Publish the release by running `SONATYPE_USERNAME=xxx SONATYPE_PASSWORD=xxx sbt ++2.12.11 publishSigned sonatypeBundleRelease` (with the appropriate credentials and scala version).
 You will need Sonatype OSS repository rights to publish under `com.typesafe` organisation.
-5. Login to [Sonatype](https://oss.sonatype.org/) to close and release the repository.